swat-ds/fps.swarthmore.edu/_pages/press-release.md

 All exhibitions and programs are free and open to the public.

-_Friends_ **at Twelve Gates Arts: June 7–August 15**
+**_Friends_** **at Twelve Gates Arts: June 7–August 15**<br/>

-_106 N 2nd St, Philadelphia, PA 19106_
+_106 N 2nd St, Philadelphia, PA 19106_<br/>

-_Visiting Hours: Thursday to Saturday, 12–6 p.m._
+_Visiting Hours: Thursday to Saturday, 12–6 p.m._<br/>

 _Friends, Peace, and Sanctuary_ participants opened their homes and hearts, sharing their histories, cultures, and personal stories.
 Yet a recurring question surfaced: “Why, when we [Syrians and Iraqis] know so much about American culture, do Americans know so little about ours?”

 Can art help us to address that gap, and transform conflict into connection?
-Can we turn a gallery into a home? [_Friends_](http://fps.swarthmore.edu/exhibitions/friends/)invites you to experience works by fifteen unique artists that explore the relationships between personal experiences, culture, and history.
+Can we turn a gallery into a home? [_Friends_](http://fps.swarthmore.edu/exhibitions/friends/) invites you to experience works by fifteen unique artists that explore the relationships between personal experiences, culture, and history.
 Sculptures and dictionaries, archaeology books and paintings celebrate moments, conversations, personal stories, and most of all, friendships.

 Events:
 - **June 7, 6–8:30 p.m.:** First Friday Opening Reception with live musical performance by artists Erik Ruin and Julius Masri
 - **June 8, 10 a.m.–1 p.m.:** Accordion book workshop and story share with book artist Islam Aly

-_Peace_ **at the Free Library of Philadelphia, Parkway Central Branch: June 7–August 2**
+**_Peace_** **at the Free Library of Philadelphia, Parkway Central Branch: June 7–August 2**<br/>

-_1901 Vine St, Philadelphia, PA 19103_
+_1901 Vine St, Philadelphia, PA 19103_<br/>
 _Open during regular library hours (2nd Floor)_